VX (nerve agent): Stockpile elimination

 In Russia, the U.S. provided support for these destruction activities with the Nunn-Lugar Global Cooperation Initiative.
 The Initiative has been able to convert a former chemical weapons depot at Shchuchye, Kurgan Oblast into a facility to destroy those chemical weapons.
 The new facility, which opened in May 2009, has been working on eliminating the nearly 5950 ST of nerve agents held at the former storage complex.
 However, this facility only held about 14% of Russian chemical weapons, which were stored at seven sites.

-The last of the United States remaining stockpile of chemical agents was destroyed on July 7, 2023, with President Biden issuing a press statement that the last of the United States' chemical weapons had been destroyed.
+The last of the United States remaining stockpile of chemical agents was destroyed on July 7, 2023.
+The same day, President Biden issued a press statement that it was the final United States' chemical weapon, and all had been eliminated.
 The United States was the last of the eight countries that signed the Chemical Weapons Convention to destroy its entire stockpile, this was due to adhering to higher safety protocols than other countries, the government wanted to ensure the protection of both the public and the workers above all, which actually put the United States in violation of the treaty as the last of the stockpile was destroyed after the deadline; the United States' stockpile was the last stockpile of chemical weapons in the world.
 Although the destruction of the stockpiles does not make the world completely free of chemical weapons, there are nations that have used chemical weapons covertly in recent years like Syria deploying chlorine gas during the Syrian civil war, Russia has used chemical agents for assassinations and North Korea's leader Kim Jong Un used a VX-based nerve agent to kill his half brother Kim Jong-nam.